 Lisa has authored or co-authored more than 40 technical publications and co-authored a book chapter on next-generation consumer electronics.
 She was named in MIT Technology Review's Top 100 Young Innovators in 2002 and was named Fellow of the IEEE in 2009.
 Lisa received bachelor’s, master’s and doctorate degrees in electrical engineering from the Massachusetts Institute of Technology.

-Lisa Su - Freescale Semiconductor, Inc., Austin, TX
+Speaker: Lisa Su - Freescale Semiconductor, Inc., Austin, TX